Blog

 View all blogs

-Issue brief and policymaker playbook explores outlook for temporary COVID-19-related changes to Medicare and Medicaid programs
+Issue brief and playbook explore outlook for temporary COVID-19-related changes to Medicare and Medicaid programs

 This week our In Focus section reviews the issue brief and policymaker playbook that explore the outlook for temporary COVID-19-related changes to the Medicare and Medicaid programs, prepared in partnership with Manatt Health for The SCAN Foundation.
 HMA experts Jennifer Podulka, Yamini Narayan, and Keyan Javadi offer a framework to support policymakers’ decisions on the future of temporary policies and highlight specific flexibilities that are good candidates for consideration.
 These temporary flexibilities expanded program eligibility and enrollment, enhanced remote service delivery options, authorized care delivery in alternative care sites, and much more.